msfs11/itsm/HR/Onboarding.md

 Prepare open documentation about the company so the new employee can learn about the company.

 # Onboarding
-To prepare:
+To prepare for the candidate:
-- documents and learning materials
+- Documents and learning materials
-- systems to which the new employee should have access
+- List of systems to which the new employee should have access
-- education plan and actions for:
+- Education plan and actions for:
 	- 1st day
 	- week
 	- month